AsoboStudio/Microsoft-Flight-Simulator-2020-glTF-Blender-IO/Documentation/Documentation.md

 - When you select an object in Blender, you can access the material properties from the Object Ribbon on the right, under the Material Properties button.

 ![Material Propreties](../misc/Materials/Material_Propreties.png)
-- When you want to export a model dedicated to Microsoft Flight Simulator, you need to set a Flight Simulator material to it:
+- When you want to export a model dedicated to Microsoft Flight Simulator 2020, you need to set a Flight Simulator material to it:

 ![Set Material Type](../misc/Materials/Set_Material_Type.png)

-- When you set a Flight Simulator Material, you have to edit the material propreties from the MSFS Material Params only, if you edit the shader nodes it will break the export :
+- When you set a Flight Simulator Material, you have to edit the material propreties from the MSFS2020 Material Params only, if you edit the shader nodes it will break the export :

 ![Edit Material](../misc/Materials/Edit_Material.png)